truongsonghiep/journey-to-the-west/chapter-069.md

 One man‟s good fortune,
 Will bless the whole commune.
 Since we all participated here in mixing the medicines, we are all meritorious persons.
-Let‟s go enjoy ourselves and don‟t talk anymore!”
+Let‟s go enjoy ourselves and don‟t talk anymore!"*
 Ah!
 Look at those three brothers!
 In great delight, they went into court.
 The various officials met them and led them to the East Hall, where the king, the Tang Monk, and the Senior Secretaries of the Hall were already sitting at the banquet.